 Database upload with a codebook is performed using a single ZIP file.

-A codebook (data map) helps refine data structure and provide additional information, including variable types, labels, data mapping, etc.
+A codebook (data map) helps refine the data structure and provides additional information, including variable types, labels, and data mappings.

 Supported file formats